-If your boating adventure will take place across state or national borders, you’ll want to know the educational requirements of your destination.
+If your next boating adventure will take you across state or national borders, you’ll want to know the boater education requirements of your destination.

-As I read through Ontario’s fishing-rules booklet, I learned that to operate any boat in Ontario, I must have completed a boating-safety course.
+While planning a recent fishing vacation in Ontario, I learned that I would need to complete a boating-safety course before I could legally operate any boat in the Canadian province.
 But since I was born before July 1996, my home state of Michigan had never required one of me.

-Similarly, I was heading to Indiana soon to test-drive a boat, and a quick survey of that state’s rules showed that anyone without an Indiana driver’s license needed to have a boat-safety certificate to be lake-legal there.
+Just before the Canada trip, I was due to test drive a boat in Indiana.
+A quick survey of that state’s rules showed that anyone without an Indiana driver’s license needed to have a boat-safety certificate to be lake-legal there.

 Saving grace?
-This province and state, like most, accept approved course completion from other states and provinces.
-Before long, I was working my way through Indiana’s NASBLA-based course, and could legally drive a boat in either jurisdiction and many others.
+Both Indiana and Ontario accept approved boater courses from other states and provinces.
+Before long, I was working my way through Indiana’s NASBLA-based course.
+When I finished, I could legally operate a boat in Indiana, Ontario and dozens of other jurisdictions.